Zephyrex21/Xafra_Payment/README.md

 # 🌐 XafraPay

-**XafraPay** is a modern, secure, and user-friendly payment gateway website built with React and Tailwind CSS.
+**XafraPay** is a modern, secure, and user-friendly payment gateway website built with Tailwind CSS.
 It is designed to simplify online transactions by providing a sleek interface, smooth performance, and easy navigation.

 ---

 ## 🚀 Features

 - Clean and responsive UI with Tailwind CSS
-- Fast and smooth user experience with React
+- Fast and smooth user experience
 - Secure payment processing workflow (frontend simulation)
 - Mobile-friendly design for seamless transactions on any device
 - Easy to customize and extend for various payment needs